rhythm-28/Encode/README.md

 3) if character's position gives a remainded of 2 when divided by 4 : replace it with a NUMBER, i.e., (its ascii value + 685) .
 4) if character's position gives a remainded of 3 when divided by 4 : replace it with a CHARACTER whose ascii value is (its ascii value - 32).

-The values that we see above (91,219,685,32) are not just pure random numbers.
+The values that we see above (91,219,685,32) are not just random numbers.
 I chose such numbers so as to include both lowercase and uppercase letters in the encoded string while keeping the string unique.
 For example :

 1) the value 32 was chosen so as to replace 'a' with 'z', 'b' with 'y', 'c' with 'x' and so on.
 2) the value 685 was chosen so as to include 3 digit numbers between 782 and 807.